DARPA-ASKEM/DARPA-ASKEM.github.io/epi/knowledge_extraction/knowledge_extraction.md

 has_toc: true
 ---
 # SKEMA and COSMOS
-SKEMA + COSMOS run in parallel
+SKEMA + COSMOS run in parallel.

 Coming soon.

 ## Overview